Boys Basketball

 - Currently playing in the Turkish BSL with Bahcesehir Koleji.
 Has made stops in Greek Basket League, Bilbao Basket (Spain), and LNB Pro A (France).

-- Named AP Honorable Mention All-American during his sophomore season when he led the Big East with 21.1 PPG, field goals made (246) and free throws made (194).
+- Led the Big East with 21.1 PPG, field goals made (246) and free throws made (194).

 - Named 1st Team All-Big East and the conference's Most Improved Player.